wangaochongzz/StreetLightsSolarPotentialAssess/README.md

 ### 4. The solar_assess folder holds the code to calculate the solar radiation of the street light.

-Generate a fisheye image
+generate fisheye image

 ```01_fisheye_images_generation.ipynb ```

-Overlay the sun's trajectory
+overlay the sun's trajectory

  ```02_overlay_the_trajectory_of_the_sun.ipynb```

-Calculate the radiation received by the solar streetlight
+calculate the radiation received by the solar streetlight

  ```03_calculate_solar_radiation .ipynb```